 If you used 13kg of bathroom tissue made from recycled paper, you would be saving 4000 kWh of electricity and 30,000 liters of water.
 Think of the positive contribution you could make if you used only eco-friendly toilet paper from now on.

-We regard some toilet papers as eco-friendly because they make them from recycled paper.
+We regard some toilet paper as eco-friendly because they make it from recycled paper.
 A lot of brands use post-consumer paper waste.
-Producing recycled toilet paper uses less water than is required for making toilet paper from virgin pulp.
-It gives waste paper that would otherwise go to landfills a second life.
+Producing toilet tissue from recycled office paper and other discards uses less water than is required for making toilet paper from virgin pulp.
+It gives post-consumer recycled paper waste that would otherwise go to landfills a second life.

-We also have loo paper made from non-tree sources, like cornstarch, hemp, sugarcane, and bamboo.
+We also have toilet paper rolls made from non-tree sources, like cornstarch, hemp, sugarcane, and bamboo.
 These alternative sources are fast-growing plants, and they are easier to cultivate and quicker to harvest.
-Harvesting any of these resources has a less impact on the environment than harvesting trees do.
+Harvesting any of these resources has less impact on the environment than harvesting trees do.
 Each makes for a more sustainable resource for toilet paper than trees.

 Another critical factor is the use of chemicals.
 For us to get pure white rolls, they use chlorine bleach and other chemical agents.
 Now, this is not just bad for the environment because it causes pollution.
 These chemical agents are toxic, and it is unhealthy to come in contact with them so often.
-Also, avoid colored toilet paper, however pretty it may look.
-Dye chemicals contribute to water and air pollution.
+Also, avoid colored toilet paper, however pretty it may look, and opt for fragrance-free.
+Dye and fragrance chemicals can contribute to water and air pollution.

 The most important thing to remember when buying toilet paper is that you will flush it down the toilet in a week or two.
 But nature will bear its cost far longer than that.
 Consider this, and you will find many a reason to switch to eco-friendly, tree-free alternatives.